 LocationHigh Museum of Art, Atlanta, Georgia

 Second Story collaborated with the High Museum of Art to create a new kind of museum mobile experience based on community and sharing.
-As visitors navigate the galleries of the High, mobile device users will have an opportunity to engage with the artwork in surprising ways, using their phone to unlock details about the art.
-Produced for a new show of modern art at the High, visitors browsing artwork will be able to capture the piece, learn more about it, and then participate in an art-centric community conversation.
+As visitors navigate the galleries of the High, mobile device users have the opportunity to engage with the artwork in surprising ways, using their phone to unlock details about the art.
+They are able to capture the piece, learn more about it, and then participate in an art-centric community conversation.
 Photos are easily shared as a postcard from the app to Twitter, Facebook, or email.

 Press & AwardsHOW Interactive Design Awards, HOW Magazine, Merit, App Design, December 20122012 MUSE Awards, American Association of Museums, GOLD: Mobile Applications, April 2012